EdouardBoute/TikTok-Comments-Scraper-With-Ids/README.md

-# TikTok Comment Scraper With Ids
+# ToCSWIft - TikTok Comment Scraper With Ids

 Get all comments from tiktok videos.
 Operational in April 2025.